MostlyAdequate/mostly-adequate-guide/code/part1_exercises/README.md

 mocha
 ```

 Some will fail and some will pass.
-The passing ones are expect to be refactored.
+The passing ones expect to be refactored.